IU-Capstone-Project-2025/ProjectOR/README.md

 - Timur Nabiullin

 ## How to launch
+Before running, you need to create and fill variables `backend/app/.env` file.
+An example of such a file is located in `backend/app/.env.example`.

 Prerestiques: for launching this project locally docker must be installed and docker daemon launched.
 For launching it's needed to type this command:
 ```bash
 docker compose up --build